 - One hour of weekly group consultation/training with all clinical staff and fellow interns

-- One hour of weekly intern group supervision
+- One and a half hours of weekly intern group supervision

 - Access to consultation with a psychiatrist or ARNP

 - Navigating the processes of community mental health

 - HIPAA compliant telehealth platform

 Internships start in early September and ends the second week of the following August.
 If interested, please complete the Internship Application and email it, your cover letter, and resume to email@example.com to apply.

 Interviews will be happening in waves with the first wave happening in late January.
 Apply by January 15th to be considered for the first wave.
 Apply by February 15th to be considered for the second wave.
 If all positions are not filled, we will do a third wave.
 Apply by March 15th to be considered for the third wave.

 SCS will fill up to 12 positions for interns and accepts applications for mental health counseling, marriage and family therapy, and social work students.